jdaw1/placemat/Documentation/fonts_glasses_decoration.md

 If the capped number of contours is large, then it becomes relevant that the code can attempt an estimate of how many contours are needed.
 It does so if `InlineTitlesAttemptMinimiseNumContours` (or `InlineAboveBelowOverAttemptMinimiseNumContours` or `InlinePlaceNamesAttemptMinimiseNumContours`) is `true`.
 If the code&rsquo;s estimate is too low, as might happen if the lines are very thin, then the booleans should be false and the upper bounds set carefully.
-The attempted estimate is computed using a horrible algorithm, &lsquo;discussed&rsquo; at [comp.lang.postscript](https://groups.google.com/forum/#!topic/comp.lang.postscript/86b7Sg8v7B0).
+The attempted estimate is computed using a horrible algorithm, &lsquo;discussed&rsquo; at [comp.lang.postscript](http://groups.google.com/g/comp.lang.postscript/c/86b7Sg8v7B0).

 If `InlinePrefillWhite`, all of the Titles/Abovetitles/Belowtitles/Overtitles are filled white before painting the &lsquo;Inlines&rsquo;, so are opaque.
 This is good if there is CrossHatchingInside, but less good with BackgroundTextsGlasses.
+Again, the routine requested in [issue&nbsp;18](http://github.com/jdaw1/placemat/issues/18) would be a blessing.

 ## FillTexts